hkniberg/ainutshell/1-main/070-model-types.md

 Audio to text models (sometimes called speech to text) can do things like voice transcriptions and meeting notes, which is very useful.
 When writing this book, I used speech to text (via the ChatGPT app) all the time, to capture my thoughts while I was out walking.

 Speech to text models have been around for a long time.
-But when OpenAI released their Whisper model, it raised the bar significantly.
+But when OpenAI released their Whisper model (used by ChatGPT), it raised the bar significantly.
 That model is incredibly good at understanding speech, even in noisy environments, and in multiple languages.

 ![](../.gitbook/assets/070-audio-to-text.png)